If you study a bodyguard at work you will notice how they only look at the person they are protecting just long enough to see what they are doing.

 Can we trust our instinct?

 Humans are quiet clever at instinctively responding to danger.
 For example you are walking and you start to cross a road; suddenly you hear a car horn sound - and you freeze instinctively. your feet stop making that step onto the road and your head moves in the direction of the sound.
 You don't say to yourself anything, you do not think I better stop, you don't decide to turn your head - you just do it automatically.
-Your conscious mind has been taken over.
+Your conscious mind has been taken over by our brain.
 We seem to know when something doesn't seem to be right.

 We can see danger but we usually have to be looking.
 A person may be well dressed coming towards you but their body language and face doesn't seem to be normal.
 Your instinct has put you into a high alert.
 This is what body guards do.
 They see a person reach into their clothing but the persons eyes are looking towards the protected person.
-A combination of instinct and training sees one bodyguard step in between this possible risk and protects with his body, whilst another reaches for his gun .
+A combination of instinct and training sees one bodyguard step in between this possible risk and protects the client with his body, whilst another reaches for his gun .
 Risk identified, action commenced.
 In this case the person takes out a pocket camera.
 The risk is nil and everyone moves on and continue risk assessing.

 You may never be at risk but in this modern world there are people that are dangerous and it is important to always pay attention.